3 years after Bulger's killing: No charges, still questions

 Bulger’s transfer to Hazelton — where workers had already been sounding the alarm about violence and understaffing — and placement within the general population despite his notoriety was widely criticized by observers after his killing.

-A federal law enforcement official told the AP in 2018 that Bulger had been transferred to Hazelton because of disciplinary issues.
+A federal law enforcement official told The Associated Press in 2018 that Bulger had been transferred to Hazelton because of disciplinary issues.
 Months before he was moved, Bulger threatened an assistant supervisor at Coleman, telling her “your day of reckoning is coming,” and received 30 days in disciplinary detention.

 Some answers may come in a federal lawsuit filed in West Virginia by Bulger’s family.
 A trial has been set for February in the case, where prison system officials are accused of failing to protect Bulger from other inmates.